maaretp/PDR/001-paying-plc-members.md

 PLC work:
   * preparing and taking decisions to advance state of project in PLC meetings
+  * representing Se-project in SFC and TLC meetings

 Paid work:
   * work packages approved as paid work by all members of TLC + 2 members of TLC while the person the package targets refrains from the vote